Search

 Situation

-The group of New Scots recognised that although they can attend ESOL classes, sometimes that doesn’t meet their needs as they need more help understanding the Glaswegian accent and how to have conversations with key service providers such as doctors/reception staff etc.
+The group of New Scots shared that, while they could attend ESOL classes, these often did not fully address their needs.
+They required more support in understanding the Glaswegian accent and in learning how to engage in conversations with key service providers, such as doctors and reception staff.

 Involvement of New Scots in project

-They helped us create the project idea before the project started.
-They had a consultation workshop with the group at the beginning of the project and listed what topics they needed help with.
+New Scots assisted in developing the project idea before its launch.
+At the start, we held a consultation workshop with the group to identify the topics they needed assistance with.

-This was then implemented throughout each block where they had a suggestions box for the following weeks workshops.
-The plan and topics were regularly reviewed and changed depending on their needs.
+These topics were then incorporated into each session, with a suggestions box available for participants to propose ideas for upcoming workshops.
+The plan and topics were regularly reviewed and adjusted based on people’s needs.

 Impact

-The time given by local people to support this project has been invaluable and incredible.
-The knowledge of the local area and of Scottish history and words as well as their kind and welcoming ethos has made this project the success that it is.
-Castlemilk is brimming with folk making a difference in their communities and this group are a shining example of this.
+The time and support provided by local people for this project was invaluable.
+Their knowledge of the area, Scottish history, and local dialect, combined with their kind and welcoming ethos, contributed significantly to the project’s success.
+Castlemilk is filled with individuals making a positive difference in their communities, and this group is a shining example of that spirit.

-• 100% agreed or strongly agreed that attending conversation café has increased their confidence.
+• 100% agreed or strongly agreed that attending the Conversation Café had increased their confidence.

-• 71% strongly agreed attending the project has increased their social interaction with people they normally wouldn’t get a chance to meet.
+• 71% strongly agreed that participation had enhanced their social interactions with people they might not otherwise meet.

-• 57% strongly agreed attending conversation café has increased their access to other community spaces, 14% agreed, 28% neutral.
+• 57% strongly agreed that attending the Conversation Café had improved their access to other community spaces, while 14% agreed and 28% remained neutral.

-• 85% strongly agreed that attending the project has increased their ability to speak the English Language.
+• 85% strongly agreed that their ability to speak English had increased as a result of the project.

-Limited choices on when the workshops could be hosted.
-Castlemilk has fewer venues that are open in the evenings, however these are the times that would suit a number of people in our communities due to work or family commitments.
+There were also limited options for scheduling the workshops.
+Castlemilk has fewer venues available in the evenings, which are often the most suitable times for many people in our community due to work and family commitments.

-Fluctuating attendances depending on other priorities and transitions, such as school holidays, working later shifts at work etc.
+Additionally, attendance fluctuated based on other priorities and transitions, such as school holidays and later work shifts.

 Solutions

-• Put posters in English and in multiple languages across the whole community including the local library, schools, community centre, local noticeboards and on lamp posts. we also shared this information by email and social media.
+• Placed posters in English and multiple languages throughout the community, including in the local library, schools, community centre, noticeboards, and on lamp posts.
+We also shared this information via email and social media.

-• Had engagement stalls across the community offering hold drinks and further information.
+• Set up engagement stalls across the community, offering hot drinks and additional information.

-• Utilised our busy community events to inform people.
+• Leveraged our busy community events to raise awareness.

-• Other challenges were met with creativity, resourcefulness and by harnessing the good will of the team towards New Scots.
+• We approached other challenges with creativity, resourcefulness, and by harnessing the goodwill of our team towards the New Scots.

 Reflections

-Participants have linked quite well with other groups.
-In Nov 2023, we delivered the exit strategy whereby the staff involved in other projects delivered taster sessions with the group.
+Participants have connected well with other groups.
+In November 2023, we implemented the exit strategy, where staff involved in other projects conducted taster sessions for the group.

-This was designed to build long lasting relationships with other groups ad reduce barriers to participants attending workshops.
-The volunteers and participants wanted to continue the project subject to funding being available.
+This initiative was designed to foster lasting relationships with other groups and reduce barriers to workshop attendance.
+Both volunteers and participants expressed a desire to continue the project, pending the availability of funding.

 Project Partners